The Christian Life Works Best

 So, in 1743 John Wesley organized a society.

-and to watch over one another in love, that they may help each other to work out their
+“Such a society is no other than a company of men having the form and seeking the power of godliness, united in order to pray together, to receive the word of exhortation, and to watch over one another in love, that they may help each other to work out their own salvation.”

 What has happened to the church of the 21st century?

 Christians that were baptized into the hope of both eternal life and newness of life are often not successful in living Christ out in practical, every day ways.

 The sad truth is that: